oidc-sweden/specifications/request-parameter-extensions.md

 In some cases, an underlying authentication service may need to know about the original client (i.e., the client that requested authentication from the proxy service).
+Typical examples
-Typical examples could be: requirements for logging and auditing, registration requirements, or that the authentication service wants to display information about the client (in its UI or authentication device).
+are: requirements for logging and auditing, registration requirements, or that the authentication service wants to display information about the client (in its UI or authentication device).

-For an underlying authentication service that is an OpenID Provider this specification defines request parameters that can be used to supply original client information.
+In cases where an underlying authentication service is an OpenID Provider this specification defines request parameters that can be used to supply original client information.

 <a name="original-client-id"></a>
 #### 2.3.1.
 Original Client ID